pkarisa/kubernates_IP4/README.md

 * PVC (PersistentVolumeClaim): If applicable, set up persistent storage for the backend component.
 You can create the YAML files for these Kubernetes objects based on the requirements of your YOLO app.

-Apply the Kubernetes using the kubectl apply command.
+Apply Kubernetes using the kubectl apply command.

 # Technology Used
 The project is mainly built using YAML .